shubham1o1/html-css/90_More_CSS_Concepts_Advanced_Selectors_Animation_&_More/README.md

   <label class="is-required" for="name">Name</label>
   <input type="text">
 ```
-- Asterisk is not in the markup but the content in after style is added after the label element.
+- Asterisk is not in the markup but it is the content of after selector.
+It is a style that is added after the label element.

 ### Before:
 - Used in image overlay (dimming of image)